Hs809/Plant-Home-Page/Readme.md

 ![image](./created.png)

-You can check out the full version here: [Product Design Landing Page By Hitesh](https://product-landing-page-by-hitesh.netlify.app/)
+You can check out the full version here: [Plant Home Page By Hitesh](https://plant-homepage-by-hitesh.netlify.app/)